 General Manager of Marketing and ASIA spokesperson Simon Hovell said, "This in depth research not only revealed the challenges this generation must tackle within their place of work, but the problems our ageing population face in trying to make a career change or re-enter the workforce.
-In fact, three in five of those over 50 said that they faced substantial obstacles in their attempts."
+In fact, more than half (51 percent) of Queenslanders over 50 said that they faced substantial obstacles in their attempts."

-Many Baby Boomers face considerable age-related barriers in the workplace, with more than two in five respondents admitting they have felt stuck in an employment rut because a career change, opportunities or promotions are unlikely due to their age.
+Not unlike other Australian states, many Queensland Baby Boomers face considerable age-related barriers in the workplace, with more than two in five in Queensland (43 percent) admitting they have felt stuck in an employment rut because a career change, development opportunities or promotions are unlikely due to their age.

-Delving further into these challenges, close to half of Baby Boomers said it took longer than six months to find a new job when making a new career move or returning to work.
-A startling one in six said it took them five years or more to find a job.
+Delving further into these challenges, over a third (34 per cent) of Queensland Baby Boomers said it took longer than six months to find a new job when making a new career move or returning to work and a further 18 per cent said it took them five years or more.

-In addition, almost 60 percent of Baby Boomers who are considering early retirement said this decision would be influenced by not enjoying work and feeling that it is not worth trying to reskill at this stage in life.
+More than one in five Queensland Baby Boomers (21 per cent) who are considering early retirement said this decision would be influenced by not enjoying work with a further 21 per cent feeling that it is not worth trying to reskill at this stage in life.

 "Interestingly, amid organisations' anxieties on the cost implications for healthcare with an ageing workforce, Baby Boomers are in fact three times less likely than Gen Y to use up all their sick leave each year.
-In addition, Baby Boomers typically take three days sick leave on average per year, which doubles for Gen Y's at an average of six days," said Mr Hovell.
+In addition, Baby Boomers typically take three days sick leave on average per year, which doubles for Gen Y's at an average of six days." said Mr Hovell.